Azure/azure-quickstart-templates/101-app-function/GettingStarted-FuncApp.md

 ![Screen](./images/azportaldeploy3.png)

 Go to the Resource.
-Repeat the test you have done before and enjoy your coding.
+Repeat the test that you have done before.

 **p.s.: Pretty easy to create resources on Azure, right?
 But if you are the sort of IT guy that always loves automation, here is the surprise.
 Just click on the button below and it will automatically deploy the VM through the  Azure Portal.**